 - 1-3 blog post ideas (can simply be titles, or can be concepts) that you think you’d like to write for my blog

 - Bonus: Include your own website’s URL, social media handles/accounts, etc.

 - Bonus: Unique ideas.
 The Internet doesn’t need another “10 Reasons to Learn Guitar” post

 I always respond to guest post inquiries, even if it’s to say “no thanks,” within 7 days.
-If you don’t hear back from me within 7 days, it’s because you probably didn’t do something listed in the bullets above.
+If you don’t hear back from me at all, it’s because you didn’t do something listed in the bullets above.